hpi-xnor/BoolNet/README.md

 # BoolNet: Minimizing The Energy Consumption of Binary Neural Networks

 This is the accompanying code for our paper [BoolNet: Minimizing The Energy Consumption of Binary Neural Networks](todo).
+Here we provide the code and training details for our trainings from Section 4.5 "Comparison to State-of-the-Art BNNs".

 ## Setup